zsc15/VENet/README.md

 3. visualize one image or compared with other different models, run this notebook `visualize.ipynb`
 ## Nanfang Hospital
 69 test WSIs are available at  [Mendeley Data](http://dx.doi.org/10.17632/y8gk8dmf7y.1).
 30000 pathological images with annotations are used for training VENet.
 These training images with annotations are available at [Mendeley Data](http://dx.doi.org/10.17632/mnjxs334pv.1).
-1.We use `train_VENet_nanfang_datasets.py` to train VENet on 30000 self-collected pathological images with annotations, then obtain the pretrained weights named **best.pth**([Google Cloud](https://drive.google.com/file/d/178SvJQb6BiV8_x6FrD6qHi66_16xI0pA/view?usp=share_link)).
+1. We use `train_VENet_nanfang_datasets.py` to train VENet on 30000 self-collected pathological images with annotations, then obtain the pretrained weights named **best.pth**([Google Cloud](https://drive.google.com/file/d/178SvJQb6BiV8_x6FrD6qHi66_16xI0pA/view?usp=share_link)).
-2.Load the pretrained weights.
+2. Load the pretrained weights.
 Please directly run this critical python code: `fastread2.py`.
 Generate six cache files: three **npy** files about pathological feature, three **.xml**  suffix files for annotation , nucleus width label, and final detection results of whole slide image.
-3.Use **Aperio ImageScope** software for visualization.
+3. Use **Aperio ImageScope** software for visualization.
 ## Citation
 If you find our code is useful for you, please cite us.